anemtyrev/anemtyrev.github.io/README.md

-# Tulio Bouzas' Webpage
+# Aleksei Nemtyrev Webpage

-Welcome to the repository for Túlio Bouzas' professional website.
+Welcome to the repository for Aleksei Nemtyrev professional website.
 This repository utilizes HTML, CSS, Markdown, and a small amount of JavaScript to embed specific elements within the webpages and to convert Markdown documents into HTML format.
 The directory structure of the repository is as follows:

 - **files:** This directory holds all PDF files.
     - **papers:** Specifically for research papers.